Our students will be employed: Tina’s Journey in Sustainable Tourism

 Her relocation marked the beginning of an exciting journey in Satakunta.

-Turning Theory into Practice at SAMK
+Turning theory into practice at SAMK

 Tina was among the first students in the International Tourism Development degree programme at Satakunta University of Applied Sciences (SAMK).
 Her decision to join the programme was driven by her passion for travel and sustainable development.